guzmajo/Data-Analisis-Project-on-R/README.md

 ## Introduction

-This is a capstone project as a part of my Google Data Analytics Professional Certificade course, Using Tools like RStudio for IDE and other such as SQL and Tableau Public to do the analysis and vizualization process.
+This is a capstone project as a part of my Google Data Analytics Professional Certificate course, Using Tools like RStudio for IDE and other such as SQL and Tableau Public to do the analysis and visualization process.

 ## For this project following data analysis steps will be followed :